+'''

-Computer Configuration\Policies\Administrative Templates\Windows Components\Event Log Service\Security\Control Event Log behavior when the log file reaches its maximum size
+Computer Configuration\Policies\Administrative Templates\Windows

+Components\Event Log Service\Security\Control Event Log behavior when the log

+file reaches its maximum size

+'''

-Note: This Group Policy path is provided by the Group Policy template EventLog.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.
+EventLog.admx/adml that is included with all versions of the Microsoft Windows Administrative Templates.

 Note #2: In older Microsoft Windows Administrative Templates, this setting was initially named Retain old events, but it was renamed starting with the Windows 8.0 & Server 2012 (non-R2) Administrative Templates.